Ainhoa-Urtasun/HOHR-Project/TASKS.md

 ***

 ## Task 5
-* Objective: Post 1 job vacancy for each occupation to work on remote by describing the tasks and skills required.
+* Objective: Based on your predictions (from Tasks 3 and 4) and on each occupation's [automation risk](http://www.pitt.edu/~mrfrank/skillscape/#/landing), decide how many job openings for each occupation and post 1 job description for each occupation.
 Use [Indeed](https://www.indeed.com/l-Remote-jobs.html) for help.
 ***
 ### Job posting for Managers:
 ### Job posting for Engineers: